emjogale/social-proof-section/README.md

 ### Continued development

 I really beleive CUBE CSS is the way forward.
 So that is my continued development!
+Also Grid layouts - there's a lot to be learnt here too....

 ### Useful resources